 A vaporizing medical device, compared to smoking, dramatically lowers concentrations of toxic compounds such as carbon monoxide, ammonia and polyaromatic carbohydrates (PACs).
 Compared to smoking, consistent, reproducible THC extraction is possible, delivering higher therapeutic levels of THC.

 The most common mode of delivery among self-medicating patients is cannabis oil.
-The oil is obtained by solvent extraction of the flowers or leaves of the cannabis plant.
+The oil is often obtained by solvent extraction of the flowers or leaves of the cannabis plant.
 It is not actually an oil, but derives its name from the oil added to the extract in order for it to be consumed more easily.

 A recent patient survey showed an incredible 97.3 % of the respondents using oil to treat cancer and its symptoms.
 Most of these patients use it without a prescription.
 Some patients firmly believe that cannabis oil is capable of curing cancer, a claim often backed up with patient anecdotes of such treatment success.
 Laboratory studies do indeed show a potential effect of cannabinoids on isolated cancer cells in a petri-dish and in lab animals, but it is too early to claim that consumption of medicinal cannabis may cure human cancer.